 In 2014 we honored the 10th anniversary of the OSCE Berlin Conference on Anti-Semitism and the historic declaration that emerged from that gathering.
 But the review conference that took place in Berlin that fall underscored that much work remains to be done.
-The past two years have seen a wave of anti-Israel demonstrations throughout the OSCE region; these gatherings have typically featured blatantly anti-Semitic themes and have often turned violent.
-Attacks on Jewish individuals and institutions have increased in frequency and intensity, as the landscape from Belgium to Bulgaria, Germany to Greece, Holland to Hungary, and Ireland to Italy has witnessed violence against Jewish targets.
-This spread of hatred has been accompanied by a corrosion of the public discourse with respect to Jews and Israel and has left European Jewry fearful for their safety and security.
+The past three years have seen a wave of anti-Israel demonstrations throughout the OSCE region; these gatherings have typically featured blatantly anti-Semitic themes and have often turned violent.
+Attacks and threats against Jewish individuals and institutions, such as the march in Charlottesville, have increased in frequency and intensity, as the landscape from Belgium to Bulgaria, Germany to Greece, Holland to Hungary, and Ireland to Italy has witnessed violence against Jewish targets.
+This spread of hatred has been accompanied by a corrosion of the public discourse with respect to Jews and Israel and has left Jews both in Europe and North America fearful for their safety and security.

-As a result of anti-Semitic attacks, nearly 10,000 Jews emigrated from Western Europe to Israel last year, the highest-ever number from that region.
-Furthermore, a recent survey of European Jewish leaders indicated that membership and participation in Jewish institutions has declined, at the same time that security has, of necessity, been increased.
-This Sunday night the holiday of Rosh Hashanah, the Jewish new year, will begin.
+As a result of anti-Semitic attacks, thousands of Jews have emigrated from Western Europe to Israel in each of the past several years.
+Furthermore, a survey of European Jewish leaders last year indicated that membership and participation in Jewish institutions has declined, at the same time that security has, of necessity, been increased.
+Next Wednesday night the holiday of Rosh Hashanah, the Jewish new year, will begin.
 Across the continent, synagogue attendance is expected to suffer as a result of fear about openly practicing Judaism.

 The rise of anti-Jewish hatred has also resulted in a proliferation of anti-Semitic propaganda, much of which is directed against the State of Israel.
 Tragically, the demonization and delegitimization of the Jewish state has become a daily occurrence, as Israel's enemies repeatedly accuse it of being a Nazi-like occupier and an apartheid state that disenfranchises the Palestinians.
 Falsehoods about Israel are repeated so often that they become widely accepted in the popular culture and sometimes impact government policy.
-The effort by Israel's relentless critics to denigrate the Jewish state is not only evidence that anti-Semitism is alive and well 70 years after the Holocaust - this new variation of the world's oldest social illness actually poses a security threat to the Jewish state by intensifying its international isolation.
+The effort by Israel's relentless critics to denigrate the Jewish state is not only evidence that anti-Semitism is alive and well 72 years after the Holocaust - this new variation of the world's oldest social illness actually poses a security threat to the Jewish state by intensifying its international isolation.